Ricardosgeral/relier/README.md

 ## Software installation

-The software of *reliar Acquisition System* is composed by two distinct but interconnected parts, running in different *hardware* components, particularly in the:
+The software of *reliar acquisition system* is composed by two distinct but interconnected major parts, running in different *hardware* components, particularly in the:
 1. **Server** (*Raspberry Pi*), which performs the computation tasks, and
 2. **Touchscreen** (*Nextion device*), responsible by the interactivity between the end user and the server.